cche/todo-txt.nvim/README.md

 - `e`    - Edit the selected item
 - `a`    - Add a new todo item
 - `p`    - Set priority for the selected item
+- `f`    - Filters the tasks based on the @context or +project your cursor is on.
+- `r`    - Return to the complete list when in the filtered list

 When editing a todo item:
 - `<CR>`  - Save changes